NovFR/DoS-2-Savegame-Editor/README.md

 - Using keyboard to (un)select Talents may be messy sometimes.
 - Last line of Tags description may be truncated.
 - Modifying the original savegame during edition may leads to unpredicable results if metadatas are loaded after (either by displaying informations, removing mods, or opening the tree view)
-- Savegames are sorted by system time, not by savegame time (order may differs from the game selection)
+- Changes done in the tree structures are not always taken into account by other functions and may crash the program.

 ## Requirements